Grim-1/PlantPal/README.md

 <img width="1280" alt="readme-banner" src="https://github.com/user-attachments/assets/35332e92-44cb-425b-9dff-27bcf1023c6c">

-# PlantPal 🎯
+# PlantPal 🌱

-## PlantPal is your one and only pet plant companion that gets your beloved pet plants the well deserved and long needed attention and care.
+## PlantPal is your one and only pet plant companion that gets your beloved pet plants the well deserved and long needed attention and love 💓 .
 ### Team Name: PlantPal